ChengKang520/gate-with-inhibition/giMLP_Transformers/README.md

 # Pre-trained Models Used Here

-Our pre-trained models are packaged into zipped files.
-You can download them from our [releases](https://huggingface.co/models?search=microsoft%2Fdeberta), or download an individual model via the links below:
+We insert gate with inhibition into these below four language models.
+You can download them from the links below:

 |Model        | Vocabulary Size|Backbone Parameters(M)| Hidden Size | Layers|  Attention Heads|
 |-------------|------|---------|-----|-----|---------|